Last updated: July 21, 2021

-After the four year period of naturalization, you’ll be able to apply for Australian citizenship.
+After the four-year period of naturalization, you’ll be able to apply for Australian citizenship.
 Most people will be able to apply for Australian citizenship online.
 If you are applying as a migrant with permanent residence, you’ll be applying for citizenship by conferral.
-For those under the age of 60, you’ll be applying for citizenship under the here.
+For those under the age of 60, you’ll need to have an interview and sit for the citizenship test.

 Being Approved for Citizenship

-Afterwards, you can apply for a passport, which you’ll need in order to cash in on the travel benefits of holding Australian citizenship.
+Afterward, you can apply for a passport, which you’ll need to cash in on the travel benefits of holding Australian citizenship.

 The ceremony usually takes about two hours.
 At the ceremony you’ll be asked to make the Pledge of Commitment.
 After you have said the Pledge out loud, you are officially an Australian citizen.